Amir-Nassimi/Spectra-Vision-Studio/README.md

 ## Usage

-Using Super Spectra Vision is straightforward.
+Using Spectra Vision Studio is straightforward.
 Follow these steps to generate high quality images:

 1. **Open Terminal or Command Prompt:** Navigate to the directory where Lingua Luxe Vision is installed.